New Freshman Coming From Abroad

 Go to the International application page here for admissions.

-To be a student at TTU, you must complete the non-refundable application and pay the app fee (if you do not have a Credit card, you can continue to apply and pay the app fee later).
+To be a student at Tennessee Tech University, you must complete the non-refundable application and pay the app fee (if you do not have a Credit card, you can continue to apply and pay the app fee later).

 Be sure to select "Freshmen" or "Transfer" student.
 If you are an US-American/Domestic student or Graduate student STOP, and start over as US-American/Domestic student or Graduate student applicants have a separate application and different application fee.